 I've joined BIOME as part of the Molecular CaseNet group, hoping to expand on the work that group has been doing implementing case studies to increase student understanding of structure-function relationships.
 The version of a biochemistry degree we offer is a Biochemistry and Molecular Biology degree, becoming more familiar with other tools in biology would be helpful for helping the students see the curriculum as an integrated set of ideas rather than a bunch of disparate courses.

 Simon and Garfunkel - Fakin' It

-@drsarahgrace on twitter.
-I am an Associate Professor of Chemistry at the University of New Hampshire, teaching courses in biochemistry, genomics, and general, green and organic chemistry.
-I have been involved with the BioQUEST/QUBES community for many years, and have a variety of interests including OER, case studies, digital pedagogy and tools, project and problem-based learning, and genomics education.
-I am excited to work on developing an undergraduate research project in this summer workshop in the areas of either biochemistry or genomics.
-On a personal note, I recently brought 6 ducklings and 2 goslings into our expanding mini-farm this spring, and am really enjoying all their antics!
-Follow me on twitter for academic posts, with a good smattering of duck duck goose videos.
+I am the Executive Director of BioQUEST and an Associate Professor of Biochemistry at the University of New Hampshire.
+I teach courses in biochemistry, genomics, and general, green and organic chemistry.
+I have been involved with the BioQUEST community for many years, and have a variety of interests including OER, case studies, digital pedagogy and tools, project and problem-based learning, and genomics education.

 I am coming from Heidelberg University, a small liberal arts college in Tiffin (northwest), Ohio where I teach Intro Bio for majors and non-majors and Microbiology.
 My research background is in molecular biology and genetics, studying regulation of gene expression in budding yeast.
 My current areas of interest in curriculum development and science education research include developing case studies, the effective use of animations, and Course-based Undergraduate Research Experiences (CUREs).